-Since the inception of the BTS SkyTrain (the first rail mass transit system in Bangkok) in December 1999, rail mass transit usage in Bangkok has been gradually rising and in 2013, accounted for 6.4% (1.02mn trips) of the total mass transit usage in Bangkok (15.82 mn trips per day).
-According to the Office of Transport and Traffic Policy and Planning (OTP), modes of transport categorised under mass transit in Bangkok includes rail-based (including the BTS SkyTrain and MRT Subway), roadbased (buses), water-based (ferry) and others (mini-vans, limited standard gauge over-ground rail).
+Since the inception of the BTS SkyTrain (the first rail mass transit system in Bangkok) in December 1999, rail mass transit usage in Bangkok has been gradually rising and in 2013, accounted for 6.4% (1.02mn trips per day) of the total mass transit usage in Bangkok (15.82mn trips per day)3.

+According to the Office of Transport and Traffic Policy and Planning (OTP), modes of transport categorised under mass transit in Bangkok includes rail-based (including the BTS SkyTrain, MRT Line and Airport Rail Link), road-based (buses), water-based (ferry) and others (mini-vans, limited standard gauge over-ground rail).
 Bangkok's mass transit market share (measured in number of trips per day) in 2013 was composed of bus mass transit at 88.1%, rail mass transit at 6.4%, ferry at 0.7% and others at 4.7%.
 The OTP forecasts that rail mass transit market share will progressively take market share of bus mass transit as demand for rail mass transit in Bangkok increases and the network becomes more extensive in the next few years.
-With no new opening of rail mass transit lines in 2015, the total route length of the current rail mass transit network (consisting of BTS SkyTrain, MRT Subway and Airport Rail Link) remains unchanged at 84.8 km.
-As such, pervasion (defined as rail mass transit length per million population) in Bangkok decreased to 7.9 km per million people in 2015, far behind those of regional peers (for more details, please refer to Comparable Markets Overview).

-Bangkok's Mass Transit Market Share (Forecast 2017-2037)
+Bangkok Mass Transit Market Share (Forecast 2017-2037)

-Source: Transport data and model integrated with multimodal transport and logistics (TDML II) of the Office of Transport and Traffic Policy and Planning
+Source: Transport data and model integrated with multimodal transport and logistics (TDML II) of OTP